tanboonjoon/main/docs/UserGuide.md

 ## Overview

-1. TaskForce allows you to manage his tasks through a simple command-line interface (CLI)-based application.
+1. TaskForce allows you to manage your tasks through a simple command-line interface (CLI)-based application.
 2. It allows for 3 main kinds of tasks:
    * Reminders - a task with no start nor end date